johnalison/obsidian-notes/Journal/26 September 2024 Thursday.md

 - Getting the check reclustering script going.
 - Update plots.py to handle 2d histograms with multiple input files
 - Making slides of data vs reclustered for all the pdfs
+- Making pdfs of the splittings separately by year

 Chat w/Matteo and new student re:setting up t3